CrlsMrls/learning-notes/AWS/EC2/load-balancers.md

 We can choose between the following Load Balancers:

-- Application (L7) - provide advanced routing based on listener rules
+- Application (L7)
+  - provide advanced routing based on listener rules
+  - Cross-zone load balancing is ALWAYS enabled
-- Network (L4) - ultra-high performance, TLS
+- Network (L4)
+  - ultra-high performance, TLS
+  - Cross-zone load balancing is disabled by default
-- Gateway (L3) - improve security by forwarding all traffic to Firewalls, WAF, IDS, etc.
+- Gateway (L3)
+  - improve security by forwarding all traffic to Firewalls, WAF, IDS, etc.
+  - Cross-zone load balancing is disabled by default

 Steps: